5G Redcap Will Pave the Way for Mass IoT Deployment

 Momentum of 5G

-In Q2 of 2022, this translated to 70 million new 5G subscriptions added globally.
-This brought the total number of 5G subscriptions globally to 690 million.
+Since Q2 of 2022, this translated to 70 million new 5G subscriptions added globally.
+Basically, this brought the total number of 5G subscriptions globally to 690 million, with an expected 4.4 billion 5G subscriptions by 2027.

 5G New Radio Reduced Capacity (NR REDCAP) – Bridging the Gap